 Compound could help detect chemical, biological weaponsBy Jared Sagoff • September 26, 2008

-ARGONNE, Ill. – A light-transmitting compound that could one day be used in high-efficiency fiber optics and sensors that detect biological and chemical weapons at long distance almost went undiscovered by scientists because its structure was too difficult to examine.
+ARGONNE, IL. – A light-transmitting compound that could one day be used in high-efficiency fiber optics and sensors that detect biological and chemical weapons at long distance almost went undiscovered by scientists because its structure was too difficult to examine.

 Luckily, scientists from U.S. Department of Energy's Argonne National Laboratory and Northwestern University were able to determine the structure of the compound using the uniquely suited Chemistry and Materials (ChemMatCARS) beamline of the Center for Advanced Radiation Sources at the Advanced Photon Source.

 "Like other such materials, this material has an electrically polarized structure," said Argonne scientist Mercouri Kanatzidis.
 "The incident light interacts with the electron cloud and in the process is disturbed.
 The disturbance changes the wavelength of the emitted light and creates two beams: the original and the second harmonic — a beam with half the wavelength and double the frequency."

 This second-harmonic beam is 15 times more intense than that produced by the best current material.
 This two-for-one wavelength boost is paired with greater transparency, so the material can actually transmit the whole higher-wavelength beam.